Manpreetkour95/Deep_learning_fake_news_detection_api/README.md

 Model:
 In the repo, there is a notebook that you can use to retrain your model.
 The model used for fake news detection is LSTM RNN.

-Inference improvement suggestions:
-Try to convert to ONNX and leverage TensorRT as backend too.